ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 ## 7).
 OWIN Middleware

-OWIN defines a standard interface between .NET web servers and web applications.
-The goal of the OWIN interface is to decouple server and application.
+- OWIN defines a standard interface between .NET web servers and web applications.
+- The goal of the OWIN interface is to decouple server and application.
+- Prior to this standard in .NET, there was a tight coupling between .NET applications and Internet Information Server (IIS), which led to great difficulties when trying to expand to different web application/server technologies.
+- The introduction of OWIN has created an abstraction between application and server that completely decouples one from the other.
+- OWIN extends its support as: a).
+It supports Authentication functionality related with Cookies.
+b).
+It also supports Expiry states.
+c).
+It supports Expiry state of session etc.
+d).
+It supports the security protections using such secure tokens.

+- The contract defined by OWIN for application/server communication can be found within the IAppBuilder interface and at its core is boiled down into two pieces: the environment dictionary and a function to register middleware.
+The environment dictionary outlines the state of the request/response and simplifies it down to a mapping of string keys to objects within the Properties property.

-With .Net 4.7 I used to log my http request and response conditionally through the help of OWIN.
+- With .Net 4.7 I used to log my http request and response conditionally through the help of OWIN.

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)